boazsegev/iodine/examples/info.md

 ### The amazing push

-So far, it's so simple, it's hard to notice how amazing this is.
+So far, it's so simple, it's hard to notice how powerful this is.

 Consider implementing a stock ticker, or in this case, a timer: